Planning for an Azure File Sync deployment

-- If Data Deduplication is enabled on a volume after cloud tiering is enabled, the initial Deduplication optimization job will optimize files on the volume which are not already tiered and will have the following impact on cloud tiering:
+If Data Deduplication is enabled on a volume after cloud tiering is enabled, the initial Deduplication optimization job will optimize files on the volume that are not already tiered and will have the following impact on cloud tiering:

 - Free space policy will continue to tier files as per the free space on the volume by using the heatmap.